Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Fender American vs. Player Acoustasonic Telecaster Batteries

-While some might say that the rechargeable lithium battery in the American Acoustasonic Telecaster is superior to the traditional 9V battery that powers the Mexican model, it’s actually down to preference when you think about it.
+While some might say that the rechargeable lithium battery in the American Acoustasonic Telecaster is superior to the traditional 9V battery that powers both the Mexican and Indonesian models, it’s actually down to preference when you think about it.
 Both options offer around 20 hours of playing time, so if you’re a live performer, one charge/battery can cover a few gigs — no sweat!

 The advantage of the American Acoustasonic’s lithium battery is that it’s built into the guitar and can easily be recharged via micro USB.
-There’s no need to buy a new battery every time it runs out of charge like with the Acoustasonic Player.
+There’s no need to buy a new battery every time it runs out of charge as with the Acoustasonic Standard and Player II.
 However, if you do run out of charge mid-way through a set, you’re kind of screwed!
-With the Mexican Acoustasonic, you can just grab a new battery and quickly swap it out.
+With the Mexican or Indonesian Acoustasonic, you can just grab a new battery and quickly swap it out.
 But if you’re not keen on buying a new 9V battery every time it goes flat, you can always get two rechargeable ones that you interchange.
 Simple.

 Fingerboards